publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schIII/ptA/spt1/m__us_usc_t19_s3358.md

         (2) __Notice of determinations__

-            The Secretary shall immediately notify the Commissioner of Customs and publish notice in the Federal Register of any determination under paragraph (1), and the date of such publication shall be the determination date for that determination.
+            The Secretary shall immediately notify the Commissioner of U.S. Customs and Border Protection and publish notice in the Federal Register of any determination under paragraph (1), and the date of such publication shall be the determination date for that determination.

     (b) __Imports of Mexican articles__